 These crispy roasted brussels sprouts topped with parmesan and pomegranate simple syrup will give new meaning to the words side dish!

-Since it's the start of a new year many of us are focused on healthy eating.
-One of my healthy eating goals for the year is to continue to incorporate more veggies into my diet.
-Like it probably has been for many of you, eating enough veggies has been an ongoing challenge for me.
-I struggle with finding veggies that I think actually taste good so I'm going to be experimenting with a number of different things this year in my quest to achieve this goal.
-I'll be sharing the good stuff along the way!
+Many people are trying to incorporate more veggies into their diet and one great way to do that is via interesting side dishes.
+Like it probably is for many of you, eating enough veggies has been an ongoing challenge for me I've been experimenting with a number of different things this year in my quest to achieve this goal.
+I'll be focused on side dishes for two and will keep sharing the good stuff along the way!

 So what is the secret to making crispy brussels sprouts?
 High Heat and oil.
-That's it - it's that easy!
+That's it - easy!

 These babies get roasted in pretty high heat with nothing but oil, salt and pepper.
 You'll stir them up a few times to make sure they all get nice and crispy and add some parmesan at the end for extra flavor.
-Add some pomegranate syrup after they are done and you've got a delicious good for you veggie for an easy side dish.
+A bit of pomegranate syrup after they are done and you have a delicious veggie side dish.

 - Be sure to give veggies some space on the baking sheet when roasting them.
 This helps to ensure they get nice and crisp.
 If you crowd them on the baking sheet they will essentially steam instead of roast, which won't result in the crispy texture you are trying to achieve.